spwalgren/Student-Budget-Tracker/Sprint4.md

 **routes/login** - Tests if it automatically attempts to log in and tests various inputs to see what will permit the user to log in.

 **routes/signup** - Tests various inputs to see what will allow the user to log in.

+# Frontend Cypress E2E Tests

+## New/Changed for Sprint 4

+**dashboard**

+- Tests that it opens when the user is logged in.
+- Tests if the buttons link to different parts of the app.
+- Tests if the 404 page works.
+- Tests the logout button and checks that the user cannot easily log back in.
+- Changed to account for new button for progress page.

+**transactions**

+- Tests if the user can access the transaction page and transaction modal.
+- Tests if the user can add data to the table.
+- Tests if the user will still have their data after logging out and logging back in.
+- Tests if old data does not appear when the user recreates their account after deletion.
+- Changed to account for the new method for selecting transaction categories.

+**budgets**

+- Tests if the user can access the budget page and budget modal.
+- Tests if the user can add data to the table.
+- Tests if the user will still have their data after logging out and logging back in.
+- Tests if old data does not appear when the user recreates their account after deletion.
+- Changed to now test how adding budget categories influences the category options in transactions.
+- Now tests how renaming/deleting budget categories influence existing transactions.

+## Unchanged from Sprint 3

+**login**

+- Runs several tests to see what permits the user to log in.
+- Logs the user in and tests if the user is directed to the dashboard.
+- Tests if going to the login page when already logged in will redirect the user.
+- Tests user registration and user deletion.